dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
+- explain fwd functions
+- We solve expression problem by using open functions.
 - If you want dispatch with static type, cast the argument to static type.
 If a function expects `x: Stack[Shape]` you cannot send `Stack[Circle]`.